SoftUni-Internal/interactive-content/EN/03-Lists/01-Lists-Overview.md

   System.out.println(name);
 }
 ```
-Attempting to remove an element from an index that is outside the bounds of the array will result in an **IndexOutOfBoundsException**.
+Attempting to remove an element from an index that is outside the bounds of the list will result in an **IndexOutOfBoundsException**.

-When an element is deleted the count of elements decreases by one.
+When an element is deleted the number of elements decreases by one.

 [/slide]